Photos courtesy of Monica Z Photography

 There’s something quite romantic about a simple, wedding where the couple really takes into consideration their decor with the locations.
 If you have the drastically alter a space – it might be a good idea to choose a different venue.
 BUT, when you really use the decor to complement your space – it makes the event fell more cohesive and put together.

 Images courtesy of Heather Parker Photography

 And….we have a winner (thanks to Random.org)!
 After receiving 24 fabulous comments from you readers on your favorite wedding traditions, we have a winner!

 Vanessa C – send an email to brit at landlockedbride dot com to claim your prize!

 As for the rest of you – thank you for leaving some blog love!
-And, be sure to order a copy of Southern Weddings Magazine today – it’s so worth the wait to have it mailed right to your front door (than to not be able to find it anywhere in town)!!
+And, be sure to of Southern Weddings Magazine today – it’s so worth the wait to have it mailed right to your front door (than to not be able to find it anywhere in town)!!

 Stay tuned for a fab Chicago real wedding coming up next from Heather Parker Phtography.
 Nothing better than starting your Monday with a little eye candy!

 I love Fall.
 Tremendously.
 It’s why I got married in the Fall.
 But I particularly love pumpkin patches.